ukaea/PROCESS/documentation/proc-pages/physics-models/plasma_current.md

 It is recommended that current scaling law `icurr = 4` is used if `iprofile = 1`.
 This relation is only applicable to large aspect ratio tokamaks.

-For spherical tokamaks, the internal inductance can be set from the elongation using `iprofile = 4` or `iprofile = 5`:
+For spherical tokamaks, the normalised internal inductance can be set from the elongation using `iprofile = 4` or `iprofile = 5`:

 $$\begin{aligned}
 l_i = 3.4 - \kappa_x